lextm/jekyll-theme-chirpy/_posts/2012-10-14-windows-installer-service-breaking-change-on-windows-8.md

 So, now only the mutex check is reliable, while the service check completely fails.

 If you happen to meet the same problem, please execute the MSI packages directly to install the product.
-That’s a workaround I found to install Expression Studio and Windows Phone SDK.
+That's a workaround I found to install Expression Studio and Windows Phone SDK.